-Thus, discussions have often centered on whether Iran is engaged in a "sneak-out," "slow-motion break-out," "slow-motion know-how to render preventive action ineffective.47 In 2012, then Israeli defense minister Ehud Barak expressed concern that Iran was about to enter a "zone of immunity" as a result of the hardening of its program and the acquisition of technical know-how.48 And more recently, several former Israeli officials expressed concern that a new nuclear deal with Iran would confirm and legitimize its status as a "nuclear threshold state" even though, by most definitions, Iran has occupied a position somewhere on the threshold spectrum for some years now.
+Thus, discussions have often centered on whether Iran is engaged in a "sneak-out," "slow-motion breakout," or is "rushing" to build a bomb.
+Likewise, in the early 2000s, Israeli officials often expressed concern that Iran's nuclear program was reaching a "point of no return" wherein the Islamic Republic would have sufficient fissile material and nuclear know-how to render preventive action ineffective.
+In 2012, then Israeli defense minister Ehud Barak expressed concern that Iran was about to enter a "zone of immunity" as a result of the hardening of its program and the acquisition of technical knowhow.
+And more recently, several former Israeli officials expressed concern that a new nuclear deal with Iran would confirm and legitimize its status as a "nuclear threshold state"-even though, by most definitions, Iran has occupied a position somewhere on the threshold spectrum for some years now.